walmartlabs/thorax/README.md

 This is useful when a child template will be called from multiple different parents.

-## ROLL YOUR OWN! i think this is the best place to have helperview anyway... we get done with templates and then point to how you could write your own handlebars helper.

 ## Thorax.HelperView

+SECTION NARRATIVE: All of the above template helpers (refered to in the docs as `HelperView`s) were written using (`Handlebars.registerHelper`)[http://handlebarsjs.com/#helpers] .
+You can create your own as well.

 ### registerViewHelper *Handlebars.registerViewHelper(name [,viewClass] ,callback)*

+NARRATIVE: `Handlebars.registerViewHelper()` registers a helper templates that will create and append a new `HelperView` instance, with its `template` attribute set to the value of the code within the template block.
+A `HelperView` instance differs from a regular view instance in that it has a `parent` attribute which is always set to the declaring view, and a `context` which always returns the value of the `parent`'s context method.
+The `collection`, `empty` and other built in block view helpers are created with `registerViewHelper`.
 Note that this differs from `Handlebars.registerHelper`.

+    {{#aBeautifulHelperView arg1 arg2}}

+      <p> I'm text captured in the block and set as the template attribute on the associated helper view, you'll find that my ..aaaagghhhh... </p>

+    {{/aBeautifulHelperView}}

-Registers a helper that will create and append a new `HelperView` instance, with its `template` attribute set to the value of the captured block. `callback` will recieve any arguments passed to the helper followed by a `HelperView` instance.
+API: `callback` will recieve any arguments - arg1 & arg2 above - passed to the helper followed by a `HelperView` instance.
 Named arguments to the helper will be present on `options` attribute of the `HelperView` instance.

-A `HelperView` instance differs from a regular view instance in that it has a `parent` attribute which is always set to the declaring view, and a `context` which always returns the value of the `parent`'s context method.
-The `collection`, `empty` and other built in block view helpers are created with `registerViewHelper`.

 A helper that re-rendered a `HelperView` every time an event was triggered on the declaring view could be implemented as: